imgly/idml-importer/README.md

 The following InDesign design elements will be preserved by the import:

 - _Element grouping_: grouped elements will be preserved and treated as a single unit.
-- _Positioning and Rotation_: Elements’ positioning and rotation are accurately transferred.
+- _Positioning and Rotation_: Elements' positioning and rotation are accurately transferred.
 - _Image Elements_: Embedded images are supported, while image cropping is not yet available.
 - _Text Elements_: Font family continuity is maintained, with options to supply font URIs or use Google fonts.
 Only bold and italic styles are currently supported.
 - _Shapes_: Rect, Oval, Polygon, and Line shapes are supported, along with custom shapes that might experience minor distortion.
 - _Colors and Strokes_: Gradient and solid colors, stroke weight, color, and alignment are faithfully reproduced.
 - _Transparency_: Transparency is preserved for seamless integration.

 This InDesign Importer bridges the gap between InDesign files and CE.SDK scenes, enabling efficient transitions while retaining crucial design details.
-Your input is invaluable as we continue to refine and improve the importer’s capabilities.
+Your input is invaluable as we continue to refine and improve the importer's capabilities.

 ## Installation